filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 - **`MINOR` releases** are shipped for network upgrades, API breaking changes, or non-backwards-compatible feature enhancements.
 - **`PATCH` releases** contain backwards-compatible bug fixes or feature enhancements.
 - Releases are almost always branched from the `master` branch, even if they include a network upgrade.
 The main exception is if there is a critical security patch we need to rush out.
 In that case, we would patch an existing release to increase release speed and reduce barrier to adoption.
-- We aim to ship a new release of the Lotus software approximately every 4 weeks, except during network upgrade periods which may have longer release cycles.
+- We aim to ship a new release of the Lotus Node software approximately every 4 weeks, except during network upgrade periods which may have longer release cycles.
+- Lonus Miner releases ship on an as-needed basis.
+- Given Lotus Miner is being actively replaced by [Curio](https://github.com/filecoin-project/curio), Lotus Miner is not under active development.
+As a result, new releases happen in a reactive manner either due to support new consensus-critical network functionality or patch critical security or performance issues.

 ## Motivation and Requirements